Some businesses trade both online and offline.

 Most of us today are pressed for time.
 Doing daily chores like banking, paying bills, and shopping online has become second nature.

 E-commerce is growing all the time and as you can see in the graph below, global online business-to-consumer (B2C) sales are expected to more than double between 2017 and 2021.

 There are some other interesting facts.
 For example, a survey in 2017 of online shoppers in the US shows that:

 - 40% several times a month

 - 2% once a year

 In 2017 online sales accounted for 9% of all retail sales in America and this figure is expected to reach nearly 14% by 2021.
-Which means there is still room for a huge increase in sales.
+This means there is still room for a huge increase in sales.

-Having said that, there are of course certain things that it isn’t possible to buy online like gasoline, beer in a bar or meals in a restaurant.
-But for other items like clothing, electrical goods or DIY products there is massive scope for increases in sales.
+Having said that, there are of course certain things that it isn’t possible to buy online like gasoline, beer in a bar, or meals in a restaurant.
+But for other items like clothing, electrical goods, or DIY products there is massive scope for increases in sales.

 It is estimated there will be 1.92 billion global online shoppers in 2019.
 This is about 25% of the world’s population.

 Nearly half of American small businesses don’t have a website.
 With many tools making it very easy to set up a website they really should take advantage of this opportunity.